 Fully funded WPI fellowship accepting 2026 applications

-The World Press Institute Fellowship 2026 is now accepting applications from experienced international journalists for a fully funded nine-week immersion in U.S. media and culture, with a deadline of February 15, 2026.
+The World Press Institute Fellowship 2026 is accepting applications from international journalists for a fully funded program in the U.S. The nine-week fellowship covers travel, accommodation, and a daily allowance.

 MINNEAPOLIS — The World Press Institute Fellowship 2026 is now open for applications, inviting experienced international journalists to apply for a fully funded professional development opportunity in the United States.
 The annual program offers journalists a nine-week immersive experience exploring U.S. media institutions, civic life, and the role of a free press in a democratic society.
 Applications must be submitted by February 15, 2026.